 Interest bearing account for funds over and above those for regular District operations and for reserve funds.

-District Simplified Grant account.
+District Grant account.

 The District is the only entity that shall operate bank accounts for Rotary International District 6960.

-The Finance Committee shall determine the financial institution or institutions where the District accounts will be maintained to insure that all such deposits are fully insured by the federal Deposit Insurance Corporation (FDIC).
+The Finance Committee shall determine the financial institution or institutions where the District accounts will be maintained to ensure that all such deposits are fully insured by the federal Deposit Insurance Corporation (FDIC).

 Section 2d.
 Regular Checking Account

-The District's regular checking account for operations shall be kept in an interest bearing account (when available) in the name of "Rotary District 6960."
+The District's regular checking account for operations shall be kept in an interest-bearing account (when available) in the name of "Rotary District 6960."
 Checks written on this account will require two signatures in compliance with our "crime insurance" policy.

 Section 2e.
 Interest Bearing Account